 The bill also prohibits property taxpayers from filing property tax appeals with respect to the property of others.
 Under current law, property taxpayers may challenge the assessment or exempt status of their own property as well as that of any other property in their county.
-The bill eliminates this option but does not disturb the ability of local governments to appeal the assessment or exempt status of any property in the applicable county.
+The bill would eliminate this option, but not disturb the ability of local governments to appeal the assessment or exempt status of any property in the applicable county.

 The bill also clarifies that the process for challenging the exempt status of a parcel of real property is the same process for challenging the assessed valuation of a parcel of real property, consistent with existing practice.

-As amended and reported by the committee, Assembly Bill No. 1135 (2R) is identical to the Senate Committee Substitute for Senate Bill No. 357 and Senate Bill No. 624, which was also reported by the committee on this date.
+As amended and reported by the committee, Assembly Bill No. 1135 (3R) is identical to the Senate Committee Substitute for Senate

+Bill No. 357 and Senate Bill No. 624 (1R), as also amended and reported by the committee on this date.